kestra-io/docs/content/blogs/2023-10-12-schedulers-landscape.md

 ### Core Automation Features

-**Self-Service Automation**: Users can build, initiate, and manage workflows without any specialized training.
-This promotes a democratization of automation, placing the power to automate daily tasks in the hands of end-users.
+**Self-Service scheduler**: Users can build, initiate, and manage workflows without any specialized training.

 **Disaster Recovery:** OpCon includes robust disaster recovery features, offering automated failover mechanisms to ensure minimal service disruption.
 This is particularly beneficial for mission-critical applications that require high availability.

 ### API Integration Layer

 Similar to Dollar Universe, OpCon also incorporates an extensive API framework.
 However, it goes a step further by offering native integrations with popular third-party applications like ServiceNow, Salesforce, and more.
-Its API framework allows for both inbound and outbound integrations, thus providing a more flexible automation layer that can cater to complex operational requirements.
+Its API framework allows for both inbound and outbound integrations.

 The API set supports both RESTful and SOAP web services.
 These APIs can facilitate everything from simple task initiation to complex, multi-step workflows involving various departments and systems.

-### Automation
+### How it works

 OpCon employs a strategy of conditional logic in its scheduling, which allows workflows to adapt based on real-world events.
 It also supports multiple types of job triggers, including time-based, file-based, and database change-based.